 Dog Grooming Packages Inclusions

-If you’d like to have a combined package for some or all of these services instead of opting for the a la carte approach, Petsmart grooming package costs are clearly marked for an informed buying decision.
-The most basic grooming package can be purchased for $16, while the most complete and thus expensive one is $137.
+If you’d like to have a combined package for some or all of these services instead of opting for the a la carte approach, grooming costs are clearly marked for an informed buying decision.
+The most basic grooming package can be purchased for $16, while the most complete and thus, expensive one is $137.

-For the basic grooming service, Petsmart charges $50 to $152 depending on the size of the dog and the addition of some upgrade options.
-The basic service includes an oxygen-infused bath with shampoo and blow dry, 15-minutes of brushing, dematting and haircut, nail trim, ear cleaning, paw pad shaving and anal expression.
+The basic service includes an oxygen-infused bath with shampoo and blow dry, 15-minutes of brushing, dematting and haircut, nail trim, ear cleaning, paw pad shaving, and anal expression.

 Factors Affecting Groomers’ Price

-The price also increases for dogs with long coats.
-These breeds require more products such as shampoos, conditioners and colognes.
-The groomers also require more specific training, and spend a great deal more time to complete a grooming session for these types of coats.
+The groomers also require more specific training and spend a great deal more time to complete a grooming session for these types of coats.

-Location is also a factor to consider when comparing grooming costs.
-You are more likely to spend more money on grooming if you live far from pet centers.
-You may opt for a home service, but know that these likely charge an additional fee for transport costs.
+You may opt for home service, but know that this likely charge an additional fee for transport costs.